BarbaraPruz/netlify-exercise/_posts/2019-11-03-ssl-and-https-importance.markdown

 <p>Why are these things important?
 Some examples:</p>
 <ul>
 <li>
 For a browser, it gets to know that it is talking to the expected host (and not some server pretending to be that host).
-Note that for other environments, like IOT or payment devices, the protocol provides a methodology for the server to authenticate the client.
 </li>
 <li>
 Because data is encrypted, it is only available to the endpoints (client and server).
 As the message gets passed through the Internet, malicious software cannot see the contents.